CeTTL/eResources/Panopto/panopto-captions.md

 Good sound recordings are not only better for listeners, but result in much more accurate captioning.

-!> **Note:** If possible, for the benefit of students who may prefer to see you speak, record your face on camera.
+!> **Note:** If possible, record your face on camera.
+This is for the benefit of students who may prefer to see you speak.

 ### In lecture theatres and teaching rooms: